adaptingadapting/Holberton-SpeedrunAllChecksPercent/6init_files_variables_and_expansions/README.md

 task 9 more arithmetic

 task 10 i dont know why my file prints one more newline than nescessary, but ok

+task 11 this one is still tricky, its about reading that manual